List homomorphism problems for signed trees: Conclusions

 \section{Conclusions}

 It seems difficult to give a full combinatorial classification of the complexity of list homomorphism problems for general signed graphs.
-We have accomplished this for the special case of signed trees with possible loops, and the case of separable irreflexive graphs.
+We have accomplished this for signed trees (with possible loops).
 The polynomial algorithms rely on min ordering or on majority polymorphisms, and neither of the methods alone is sufficient.
-In the process we have confirmed the conjecture of Kim and Siggers~\cite{ks}, in the special case of separable irreflexive signed graphs.